GitSparTV/discordia-slash/README.md

 ---

 ## Note
-API fro global application commands is provided but not exposed.
+API for global application commands is provided but not exposed.
 This is meant to be used in specific guild.

 No documentation yet, version 2.0